 Many marketing managers tend to skip or cut corners on this stage and end up blindly running a lot of ad campaigns, which produces a low return on their marketing budget and a big waste of money.
-This is just one of the mistakes e-commerce owners often make.
+This is just one of the mistakes owners make in their eCommerce marketing.

-Here are the steps you need to take to create a cohesive eCommerce marketing strategy:
+Here are the steps you need to take to create a cohesive eCommerce marketing plan:

 The first step of your eCommerce marketing plan should be to define your goals.
 Use industry benchmarks to create goals that make sense for your team.
 You can use the SMART goals framework = specific, measurable, attainable, relevant, and time-based to help you succeed.

-Main eCommerce marketing goals often include things like website traffic, clicks, conversion rates, and customer acquisition cost.
+Main eCommerce marketing goals often include things like leads, clicks, conversion rates, and customer acquisition cost.
 You should also define specific sales numbers on each of your main channels for the next 3-6 months.

 Competition analysis is a must.
 Not only is this a source of strategic information, but it also links in with your goals by providing benchmarks for them, which in turn can help you define your budget distribution.

 Good segmentation will help improve your user's experience through personalization and will translate into your bottom line (your eCommerce goals).

 Your eCommerce marketing plan should reflect the characteristics of your target audience.
 You can segment your audience based on the following criteria: